Room Change & Direct Swap Requests

 All rooms in Barnard campus housing are the same rate, with the exception of Studio Singles (see Room Rates).
 Students who move into (or out of) a Studio Single will be charged a prorated increase (or credited a prorated refund) for the rest of the semester.

-Upperclass students who move into floors 2-8 of the Quad will be required to enroll in the Quad Upperclass Meal plan (if they are not already enrolled at that level).
-Students who move out of floors 2-8 of the Quad who wish to drop to a less comprehensive meal plan would need to arrange it with the Bursar office after they move to their new room
+Upperclass students who move into floors 2-8 of the Quad will be required to enroll in the Flex 150 Meal Plan (if they are not already enrolled at that level).

-You will more than likely be assigned a roommate/suitemate.
+You may be assigned a roommate/suitemate.
 If you know someone specific who is interested in moving into that vacant space, you can encourage them to apply for a Room Change to request to move in with you.

 Also, please note that the granting of a room change is not guaranteed, so your roommate / suitemate may not receive a room change.